 Hearings, decisions, post-termination proceedings.

-Certain NEH procedural provisions applicable to Title VI of the Civil Rights Act of 1964 apply to NEH enforcement of these regulations.
-They are found at 45 CFR 1110.9 through 1110.11.
+Certain NEH procedural provisions applicable to Title VI of the Civil Rights Act of 1964 apply to NEH enforcement of the regulations in this part.
+They are found at 45 CFR chapter XI, subchapter A, 1110.9 through 1110.11.

 Remedial action by recipients.